paulborza/node-load-balancers/README.md

 ## Comparison of load balancers

+> Use the P2c Balancer over the Random Balancer!

 - The Random Balancer is a bit chaotic; it doesn't distribute requests as evenly as you'd think because there's no such thing as perfect randomness.
-- The Power of Two Choices (P2c) Balancer comes very close to the ideal load balancer. **Use the P2c Balancer over the Random Balancer!**
+- The Power of Two Choices (P2c) Balancer comes very close to the ideal load balancer. *Use the P2c Balancer over the Random Balancer!*

 The following chart depicts 10,000 requests routed to five proxies (exactly like in the following code sample).
 Then the numer of requests are normalized to 100%.
 Since there are five proxies, each proxy should receive 20% of the traffic.